supernova4869/s_mmpbsa/docs/installation.rst

 The configuration file contains the following main parameters:

 - **gmx_path**: Path to the Gromacs program.
 If it is "built-in", the program will use the gmx program in /programs/gmx/.
-- **apbs_path**: Path to the APBS program.
-If it is "built-in", the program will use the apbs program in /programs/apbs/.
 - **nkernels**: Number of cores used for parallel computing
 - **debug_mode**: Whether to enable debug mode (y/n).
 When enabled, intermediate files will not be deleted.
 - **r_cutoff**: Cutoff distance for non-bonded interactions.
 0 means no cutoff.